 The Tuck School of Business at Dartmouth offers an MBA that, among other options, allows students to concentrate in strategy and prepare for a career in the field.
 Every element in the academic experience at Tuck—from team-based project work and experiential and global learning opportunities to case-based courses, independent study, and small-scale Research-to-Practice Seminars—is designed to push students further than they thought possible with the goal of developing curious, creative leaders.

 Tuck’s integrated core curriculum provides rigorous coverage of key functional areas and disciplines with courses that build on and complement each other: statistics and decision science, corporate finance and capital markets, managerial and global economics, marketing, organizational behavior and personal leadership, and more.
 Students who have extensive previous background in a particular discipline may exempt out of a course and take an elective course in its place.
 Courses in the strategy field include:

 Second-year students participate in OnSite Global Consulting, a second-year elective course where students offer professional quality consulting services to a host of worldwide clients.
 Consulting projects are carried out by teams of students working under the supervision of advisors with extensive consulting and project management experience.

 Average Net Price: $35,147

 While all students at NYU’s Stern School of Business graduate with an MBA in General Management, they can select up to three specializations, and choose from one of the largest selections of elective courses among top business schools.
 The first year consists of core courses in accounting, finance, operations, management and strategy.
 Then, in the second year, you can focus on your chosen areas of specialization as well as participate in a number of experiential learning projects.
-The variety of choices and combinations of specializations enables you to define your educational objectives as narrowly or broadly as you like.

 - Advanced Strategic Analysis